 When you click on an asset, you will be able to see the following information:

 Relationship - Here you can see the relationship of your asset with other assets in the network.
-If you’re an admin, you can create the relationship for every asset in your network.
+If you’re an admin, you can create a relationship for every asset in your network.

 Contracts - You can view the list of active contracts associated with the asset.